radiantlogic-v8/documentation-new/documentation/cfs/03-configuration.md

     -   [RSA SecurID](trusted-idps#rsa-securid) _(deprecated)_
     -   Other Ws-Federation Identity Providers...

+> Note that for applications using certificates, CFS offers [Certificate rollover](certificate-rollover.md) feature which should be used a certificate is nearing expiration or when you want to proactively replace it without causing downtime.

 Below is a high-level diagram depicting the flow when CFS leverages a Trusted Identity Provider for authentication.
 In scenarios like this, CFS acts as a relying party to the Trusted Identity Provider.
 This is known as Inbound Federation.
 CFS is receiving assertions from a trusted IDP to provide access to identities outside of CFS's security boundary to relying parties that trust CFS as their Identity Provider.

 >[!warning] Only the WS-Federation standard is supported between CFS and external trusted identity providers.